 Command + Control + Shift + 4 to take a screenshot and have it immediately copied to clipboard and not saved on the desktop.
 Tap your spacebar at the end of the shortcut to take a screenshot of your full window for a floated window screengrab.

 I remember watching his first incredible video essay on Gone Girl and thinking “wow, this guy is going places”.
 He did, and his channel Lessons from the Screenplay now has more than 1 million subscribers.

 An app I use every time my computer is on is Vanilla.
 It lets you clean up the menu bar by hiding icons you don’t want to see.

-There’s an app called Cold Turkey which completely blocks any website or app you select from being run.
-I’ve found that self-discipline only gets you so far, and that sometimes you just have to make sure you can’t run that one game that makes you procrastinate.
+There’s an app called Cold Turkey that completely blocks any website or app you select from being run.
+I’ve found that self-discipline only gets you so far and that sometimes you just have to make sure you can’t run that one game that makes you procrastinate.
 Rather than strictly block apps entirely, I like that you can set an “allowance.”
 So I know I have X number of minutes every day to play a game, and it’s up to me to spend them wisely.

 I think the biggest thing I’ve done is designate different devices as having different, specific purposes.
 My MacBook Air is strictly for doing my morning routine—it’s where I check off my morning to-dos, send emails (like this one), and visit only the websites I need to get my day up and running.
 All other websites are blocked.
 My iMac Pro is where I do deeper project work—video editing, motion graphics, design, etc. And my iPad is where I do all my creative-generation work—outlining, writing scripts, editing them, etc. Having a specific device tailored for a specific kind of task really helps me focus and cuts out unwanted distractions.